dart-lang/site-www/src/_guides/libraries/library-tour.md

 ### Decoding and encoding JSON

-Decode a JSON-encoded string into a Dart object with `json.decode()`:
+Decode a JSON-encoded string into a Dart object with `jsonDecode()`:

 <?code-excerpt "misc/test/library_tour/convert_test.dart (json-decode)"?>
 {% prettify dart %}